Nyanm/Saccharomyces-cerevisiae/README.md

 1. ### System scale

    1. Replaceable skins: Skin can be simply replaced through the config.txt.
 It's regretful that designing and coding a new skin is such a backbreaking task, so there is only one default skin by now.

-   2. ~~Interactive user interface~~
+   2. ~~Interactive user interface~~: Ongoing.

 2. ### Score checker function

    1. Best 50 Songs and VF analysis: Plots a list which contains your B50 scores, sorted in VOLFORCE.
 Also, it shows elements related to VF——score, clear mark, grade mark.
       This is the very function of this score checker.
-This was partially inspired by some ARCAEA score checker, meanwhile it was the initial impetus for me to started this application.
+This was partially inspired by some ARCAEA score checker, meanwhile it was the initial impetus for me to start this application.

    2. Recent play record: Plots the music record you just played.

    3. Specific song record: Plots the chosen child.
 You can use this function with the help of "8 Search mid".

    4. User summary: Plots an analytical summary.
-For each level you have chosen, It will plots pie graph in both clear mark field and grade mark field.
-It will also plots a histogram to show the distribution of a specific level.
+For each level you have chosen, It will plot pie graph in both clear mark field and grade mark field.
+It will also plot a histogram to show the distribution of a specific level.
 In the end, a VF-Score joint graph and Score violin graph will be ploted.
 They are comprehensive tools to help you analyze your ability.

 3. ### Universal function

    1. Search mid: Enter anything related to the song, like the name, the author or the memes.
-Besides I raised a project to collect those SDVX song memes to contribute this function.
+Besides, I raised a project to collect those SDVX song memes to contribute this function.
 You can join it if you have some memes to share.

    2. Show available skin list: Ambitious goal, humble reality.

 ## How to use

 1. Download the full exe version of this application.
 The codes won't work alone.
-2. Fill up the config.exe, examples are given there.
+2. Fill up the config.exe, examples are giving there.
 3. Run exe.
 4. If you have updated your game version recently, delete the "is_initialized" line to restart the initialization, otherwise new songs won't appear.